Outlast: Plot

 Regaining consciousness, Miles finds himself trapped in a decaying cell block filled with catatonic and demented patients.
 He escapes through the sewers to the main wards, pursued by Walker and two cannibalistic twins, only to be captured by Richard Trager, a former Murkoff executive driven insane.
-Trager amputates two of Miles' fingers with a pair of bone shears, preparing to do the same to his tongue and genitals.
+Trager amputates two of Miles' fingers and prepares to do the same to his tongue and genitals.
 However, Miles escapes to an elevator, inadvertently crushing Trager to death between floors when he attacks him.

-Miles reconvenes with Father Martin, who tells him to go to the asylum's chapel.
-Reaching an auditorium, Miles learns that the Walrider was created by Dr. Rudolf Gustav Wernicke, a German scientist brought to the U.S. during Operation Paperclip.
+Miles then reconvenes with Father Martin, who tells him to go to the hospital's chapel.

+Miles reaches an auditorium and learns that the Walrider was created by Rudolf Wernicke, a German scientist brought to the United States during Operation Paperclip.
 Wernicke believed that intensive dream therapy conducted on traumatized patients could connect swarms of nanites into a single malevolent being.

-In the chapel, Miles finds a crucified Father Martin, who gives Miles a key to the atrium elevator that he insists will take him to freedom before immolating himself.
+Miles also learns that the experiments were originally part of the MKUltra program.
+In the chapel, Miles finds a crucified Father Martin, who gives him a key to the lobby elevator that he insists will take him to freedom before immolating himself.
 Miles takes the elevator, which descends into a subterranean laboratory.

-Walker attacks him, only to be eviscerated by the Walrider.
-Miles locates an aged Wernicke, who confirms that the Walrider is a biotechnological nanite entity controlled by Billy Hope, a comatose subject of Murkoff's experiments.
-He orders Miles to terminate Billy's life support in the hopes that this will destroy the Walrider.
-Miles accomplishes this task; however, just before Billy dies, the Walrider attacks Miles and possesses his body.
-On his way out of the laboratory, Miles encounters a Murkoff military team led by Wernicke, which guns him down.
-A horrified Wernicke realizes that Miles is the Walrider's new host.
-Panicked screams and gunfire are heard as the screen fades to black.
+Walker arrives and attacks Miles, only to be eviscerated by the Walrider.
+Miles locates an aged Wernicke, who confirms that the Walrider is a biotechnological nanite entity controlled by Billy Hope, a comatose patient of Murkoff's experiments.
+Wernicke orders Miles to terminate Billy's life support in the hopes that this will destroy the Walrider.
+Miles accomplishes the task; however, just before Billy dies, the Walrider attacks Miles and possesses his body.
+On his way out of the laboratory, a heavily injured Miles encounters a Murkoff private military unit led by Wernicke, which guns him down.

+While a horrified Wernicke realizes that Miles has become the Walrider's new host, the screen fades black as panicked screams, gunfire, and mauling sounds are heard.

-Whistleblower
+Outlast: Whistleblower

+An expansion available as downloadable content, titled Outlast: Whistleblower, was released for Microsoft Windows on May 6, 2014, PlayStation 4 on May 6, 2014, and Xbox One on June 18, 2014.
+Linux and OS X versions were released on March 31, 2015.
+It serves as an overlapping prequel to the original game, showing the events both before and after the main plotline, and follows Waylon Park, the anonymous tipster to Miles Upshur.